-- Physical therapy centers, physician offices, home healthcare companies, Durable Medical Equipment companies (DMEs) and nurse registries all see strong customer demand due to the favorable demographics for seniors in South Florida.
+- Physical therapy centers, physician offices, home health agencies, Durable Medical Equipment companies (DMEs) and nurse registries all see strong customer demand due to the favorable demographics for seniors in South Florida.

-- This steady and recession-resistant nature of the healthcare industry is quite attractive for many business buyers.
+- The steady and recession-resistant nature of the healthcare industry is quite attractive for many business buyers.

-- Business brokers must be aware of the licensing and regulatory aspects of the healthcare company’s industry.
+- Business brokers must be aware of the licensing and regulatory aspects of the healthcare industry.

 - Most healthcare-related companies require approval from AHCA (Agency of Health Care Administration) in order to transfer the license from the seller to the buyer.